OMDTZ/MillsMap_V1/README.md

 # Tanzania Nationwide Mills Census - Webmap

 This repo queries odk central server and updates a webmap automatically.
-Currently specific to a project in Tanzania funded by The World Food Programme (WFP) and conducted by OpenMap Development Tanzania (OMDTZ).
+Currently specific to a project in Tanzania funded by The World Food Programme (WFP) and executed by OpenMap Development Tanzania (OMDTZ).

 ## Infrastructure set-up
 The map is composed of two main components, which are